Cirkit Designer Logo

 Common Issues and Solutions

-1. Battery Not Charging:
+1. Battery Not Charging

-2. No Output Voltage:
+2. No Output Voltage

-3. Overheating During Operation:
+3. Shield Overheating

-• Ensure adequate ventilation around the shield.
+• Solution: Reduce the load current and ensure proper ventilation around the shield.

 FAQs